-We are continuing in our countdown of the seven biggest obstacles that hold sales professionals back.
-Last time we looked at the failure to consistently improve.
+We are continuing to count the seven biggest obstacles that hold sales professionals back.
+Last time we looked at the failure to improve consistently.
 Today we are discussing the sixth obstacle in sales:

 The inability to close a sale.